-The Company's software development also supports products and services for BlackBerry-branded smartphones, including the BlackBerry 10 operating system and Android operating system enhancements, such as advanced privacy controls, verified boot and secure bootchain, and Android kernel hardening.
+The Company's software development also supports products and services for BlackBerry-branded smartphones, including updates to the BlackBerry 10 operating system and enhancements for the Android operating system, such as advanced privacy controls, verified boot and secure bootchain, and Android kernel hardening.
 The Company is also expanding its mobile software expertise to develop highly secure operating system software enhancements for non-smartphone endpoints under the BlackBerry Secure brand.

-To support its IoT and BlackBerry Radar initiatives, the Company creates innovative and robust hardware designs combined with proprietary software and firmware features.
+To support its BlackBerry Radar solution, the Company creates innovative and robust hardware designs combined with proprietary software and firmware features.
 These tightly integrated solutions allow the Company to customize its proprietary technical solutions to address new applications and market demands.